 However, if you ever get tired of walking, don’t worry!
 You can just take the bus from one of the bus stops (see below for a link to the bus timetable and further tourist information).

 For those who like nature and the outdoors, hiking to the five shrines of Togakushi is highly recommended.
 Of course, if you also have an interest in Japanese shrines and culture, then you definitely can’t miss it!

 Togakushi is easily accessible from Nagano City via the Togakushi line.
-There is one bus going roughly every hour, starting from 6:57.
+There is one bus going roughly every hour, starting from around 7 AM.
 From Nagano Station, take bus 70 from bus stop 7 (see image below) and after about an hour you will arrive at the lower shrine bus stop called Togakushi Hokosha.
 You can opt to get off here and start walking or you can continue your bus journey until you get to the Chusha or Okusha Shrine.